 Adorable Mushroom House Craft: Check out our fun, DIY mushroom house craft!
 This craft is easy to make, doesn't require many supplies, and can keep the kids entertained for hours.
 Make more than one house and your kids can design a mushroom village!

 Easy & Healthy Chicken Marsala

 - Spread chicken on a cutting board or baking sheet, cover with plastic wrap, and pound with a Meat Mallet until chicken breasts are thin, even pieces.
 Sprinkle both sides of the breasts with salt & pepper.

-- On medium heat, cook chicken in 1 T of cooking oil in a medium-large pan (my absolute fave!) for 1 minute on each side.
+- On medium heat, cook chicken in 1 T of cooking oil in a medium-large pan for 1 minute on each side.
 Reduce heat to low, cover (so pan is sealed shut), and let chicken cook for 10 minutes.
-Then turn off the heat and let the chicken cook covered (DO NOT OPEN LID) 10 more minutes.
+Then turn off the heat and let the chicken cook, covered, 10 more minutes.
 Uncover and make sure chicken is no longer pink.
-Place chicken on a plate and set aside.

 - Meanwhile, melt butter in a separate medium-sized pan.
 Add shallot and garlic, and cook for a few minutes.
 Then, add mushrooms and cook for 5 minutes.
 Mix flour into vegetable mixture until evenly distributed and then pour in marsala wine (or grape juice), chicken stock and peas.
 Simmer for 10 minutes.
 Add milk/cream as final step and let sauce thicken for a couple minutes on low heat.

 - Add chicken to pan of sauce and simmer for a few minutes.

 - Chicken tenderloins will cook faster than chicken breasts.